NetSAIL-UCI/agua/README.md

 ```
 Outputs go to `data/trustee_report/` and a log file (e.g. `trustee_train_log.txt`).
 The report includes pruned and full-depth trees plus performance metrics (classification report).

+Trustee is provided through the [TrusteeML library](https://trusteeml.github.io/index.html), introduced in the paper linked [in their documentation](https://trusteeml.github.io/index.html#citing-us).
+Follow that page for installation directions; they may include installing Graphviz (e.g. `sudo apt-get install graphviz`) to render trust reports.
+If you encounter issues with Trustee, please open an issue on their GitHub project: https://github.com/TrusteeML/trustee.

 ### Run Robustness Experiments
 Robustness evaluates stability of the LLM and Agua's data:
 #### **This experiment uses ~US$10-20 in API credits**